tschoof/blog/_posts/2011-08-03-meditation.md

 ##Notes##
 The articles mentioned above are the first two about meditation in Dan Benjamin's blog [Hivelogic](http://hivelogic.com/).
 Here [they](http://hivelogic.com/articles/an-introduction-to-mindfulness-meditation/) [are](http://hivelogic.com/articles/how-to-start-a-meditation-practice/).
 Recommended across the board: [Mindfulness in Plain English](http://www.urbandharma.org/udharma4/mpe.html).
 Yes, a book.
 It's free.
 PDF, ePub, Amazon, no excuses.
 Great stuff in it.
-Maybe some passages grom it will make it in a 'Quotes'-Post.
+Maybe some passages from it will make it in a 'Quotes'-Post.

 ---
 1. No, I'm not on drugs, it just came out that way.